 We were lucky to get a tour of the Damro Tea factory and witness the entire manufacturing process step by step.
 We saw the making of the world-famous Ceylon Tea and tasted a pure unblended cup of it.

 Then we headed towards the market place and explored a variety of different products.
 The market was beaming with a lot of flavors and flavorsome products to eat.

 After spending an hour at the market, we reached the Araliya Green Hills hotel and checked in there.
 We ended our day with dinner at 8 pm.

 Day 5 – (Nuwara Eliya / Bandarawela – 44km)

-The fifth day held a fun train ride, one I wouldn’t forget for the rest of my life.
+The fifth day held a fun train ride (One Of The Best Things To Do In Srilanka), one I wouldn’t forget for the rest of my life.
 After breakfast at 7.30, we reached the Nanu Oya railway station.
 Our train was as per the schedule and departed at 9 am.
 You’ll find one of the most scenic train journeys in Sri Lanka from Nano Oya to Haputale.
 It’s a beautiful ride through lush green plantations, valleys, waterfalls, rice fields, and endless mountain views.
-Of all the scenery, the serene route through the valleys, mountains and plantations, the changing in the intensity of the green color has captivated my heart.
+Of all the scenery, the serene route through the valleys, mountains, and plantations, the changing in the intensity of the green color has captivated my heart.
 It is one journey I will never forget and holds a special place in my heart.